uchilaka/docs/app/admin/permissions.md

 ### Accountability

 To enforce the `mine` and `role` permissions described above, Directus needs to know who created an item.
-Additionally, you may want to track _when_ an item was created, or who/when it was last _updated_.
+Additionally, you may want to track _when_ an item was created, or when it was last _updated_.
 This can all happen automatically, but you first must include a few system fields.

-* **Created By** – Stores the Directus user ID.
-Create a field with the `user` interface and set the Field Type to: "Created By" under Advanced Options
+* **User Created** – Stores the ID of the user who created this item.
+Setup: Create a field with the `user_created` interface
-* **Created On** – Stores a datetime.
-Create a field with the `datetime` interface and set the Field Type to: "Created On" under Advanced Options
+* **DateTime Created** – Stores the GMT datetime this item was created.
+Setup: Create a field with the `datetime_created` interface
-* **Updated By** – Stores the Directus user ID.
-Create a field with the `user` interface and set the Field Type to: "Updated By" under Advanced Options
+* **User Updated** – Stores the ID of the last user to update this item.
+Setup: Create a field with the `user_updated` interface
-* **Updated On** – Stores the datetime.
-Create a field with the `datetime` interface and set the Field Type to: "Updated On" under Advanced Options
+* **DateTime Updated** – Stores the GMT datetime this item was last updated.
+Setup: Create a field with the `datetime_updated` interface

 ## Field Level